typestyle/typestyle.github.io/src/docs/advanced.md

 * No style bloat: Automatically smaller stylesheets based on your object reuse.

 ## Concept: Ordering pseudo classes
 You normally don't need to worry about ordering your pseudo classes.
-For cases when you do, you should use `&&`, then `&&&` so on, to increase specificity.
-This also shows that you are explicit, that you want the ordering to matter.
+For cases when you do, you should use `&&`, then `&&&` so on, to increase specificity (in CSS `.foo` loses to `.foo.foo`).
+This also shows that you explicitly want the ordering to matter for any later code review.

 ```play
 /** BAD */